This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

-Here is how the High Point Intervention works: A particular drug market is identified; violent dealers are arrested; and nonviolent dealers are brought to a "call-in" where they face a roomful of law enforcement officers, social service providers, community figures, ex-offenders and "influentials" — parents, relatives and others with close, important relationships with particular dealers.
+Here is how the High Point Intervention works: A particular drug market is identified; violent dealers are arrested; and nonviolent dealers are brought to a "call-in" where they face a roomful of law enforcement officers, social service providers, community figures, persons convicted of crime who have completed any court-ordered punishment and "influentials" — parents, relatives and others with close, important relationships with particular dealers.
 The drug dealers are told that (1) they are valuable to the community, and (2) the dealing must stop.
 They are offered social services.
 They are informed that local law enforcement has worked up cases on them, but that these cases will be "banked"(temporarily suspended).
 Then they are given an ultimatum: If you continue to deal, the banked cases against you will be activated.

 This strategy is being replicated in other cities by the Bureau of Justice Assistance through the Drug Market Intervention Initiative.

 In High Point and in other cities, the drug markets have closed and there have been large reductions in violent and drug-related crime, with no sign of displacement.
 A fundamentally new understanding between law enforcement and the community may be the most important outcome.